stipop-development/Stipop_Sticker_API__OLD/README.md

 </h1>

-<h4 align="center">This version of API will be inactive by 15th of July.
-Please visit https://github.com/stipop-development/Sticker_Library_API for the correct version.
+<h4 align="center">This version of API will be inactive by 15th of July. <br> Please visit https://github.com/stipop-development/Sticker_Library_API for the correct version.
 Thank you.</h4>

 <p align="center">
   <a href="#Intro">Intro</a> •